WHO's Measured Reaction To Trump's Pledge To Cut U.S. Ties To The Agency

 This story was updated on June 1 to include WHO's reaction from its daily press conference.

-Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, says he learned of President Trump's intentions of "terminating" the decades-long U.S. relationship with WHO through Trump's press briefing on Friday.
+Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, said he learned of President Trump's intentions of "terminating" the decades-long U.S. relationship with WHO through Trump's press briefing on Friday.

-"The US government's and its people's contribution and generosity toward global health over many decades has been immense, and it has made a great difference in public health all around the world.
+"The U.S. government's and its people's contribution and generosity toward global health over many decades has been immense, and it has made a great difference in public health all around the world.
 It is WHO's wish for this collaboration to continue," Tedros said at a press conference Monday, offering no further comments when pressed.

-At a press briefing in the Rose Garden on May 29, President Trump announced that he was halting U.S. funding and membership in the World Health Organization over its response to China's handling of the coronavirus epidemic.
+At a press briefing Friday in the Rose Garden, Trump announced he was halting U.S. funding and membership in WHO over its response to China's handling of the coronavirus epidemic.

 "We will be today terminating our relationship with the World Health Organization and redirecting those funds to other worldwide and deserving urgent global public health needs," Trump said.

 The decision came because WHO has "failed to make" reforms the U.S. requested, according to Trump.
-Last week, the president sent a letter to WHO's director-general, Tedros Adhanom Ghebreyesus, outlining his views on how the agency favors China and asking the organization to "commit to major substantive improvements within the next 30 days."
+On May 18, the president sent a letter to Tedros outlining his views on how the agency favors China and asking the organization to "commit to major substantive improvements within the next 30 days."
 It's not clear what specific reforms the U.S. has requested, because those discussions have not been made public.
 Nor did Trump say why he acted on the threat after one week rather than waiting a month.

 The U.S. was a major force in founding WHO in 1948 and is the organization's top funder, providing around $450 million a year, according to Trump.
-The level of funding the U.S. provides to WHO has been a sore spot for Trump, who complained at the briefing that the U.S. pays significantly more than China but does not wield more power in the agency.
+The level of funding the U.S. provides to WHO has been a sore spot for Trump, who complained at Friday's briefing that the U.S. pays significantly more than China but does not wield more power in the agency.

 Global health experts said the president's choice to leave the global health governing body during a pandemic is a dangerous call.
 "This decision is really so short-sighted and ill-advised, and all it does is put American lives at risk," said Dr. Howard Koh, former assistant secretary for health in the Obama administration and now a professor at Harvard's T. H. Chan School of Public Health.